Smart Hacks for Better Makeup Drawer Organization

 Consider organizing your products by color, texture, or product type to make it even easier to find what you need.
 For example, you could group all your cream-based products together, or arrange your eyeshadow palettes in a rainbow pattern.

 Makeup caddy?
 If you need more room, you can buy a makeup caddy and put some of your items in it.
-Again, this is for the items you may not use every day.
+Use it to store either the items you don’t use often, and put it away, or use it to store the ones you do use every day and keep the less often used ones in the drawer.

 Last Updated: